kongchen/swagger-maven-plugin/README.md

 - 1.x.x : For [Swagger core version 1.2.x](https://github.com/wordnik/swagger-core/wiki/Changelog#v125-jun-19-2013) swagger-spec 1.1
 > **Latest version `1.1.3-SNAPSHOT` is available in sonatype repository.**

-> To use SNAPSHOT version, you should add plugin repository in your pom.xml first:
+> To use SNAPSHOT version, you need to add plugin repository in your pom.xml first:

 ```
 <pluginRepositories>